thundernixon/robofont-drawing-helpers/README.md

-# robofont-drawing-helpers
+# RoboFont Drawing Helper Scripts

-A few random drawing helpers I'm working on for RoboFont
+A few random drawing helpers I'm working on for RoboFont, to assist with repetitive tasks in my drawing workflow.

-**Making extra shortkey combos**
+**But first: an easier way to create new shortkey combos**

 It is always tricky to find simple, new shortcut key combos that aren't yet used.
 You can make this much easier by converting your `caps lock` key into a "hyper" key – `ctrl+optn+cmmd+shft`, all at once.
 Use this guide to set it up, if that's appealing to you:

 https://brettterpstra.com/2017/06/15/a-hyper-key-with-karabiner-elements-full-instructions/

-## `add-sloped-grid-of-guides.py`
+### `add-sloped-grid-of-guides.py`

 Use this to add a grid of guides.
 If you have set an italic angle in a UFO, the guides will follow it.